2026 Programme

 14:45 - 15:15

 Better tech.
 Happier people.
-Real results: Reimagining employee experience as a driver of business value
+Real results: reimagining employee experience as a driver of business value

 Employee Experience Presentation